fastify/send/README.md

 example value that will serve extension-less HTML files: `['html', 'htm']`.
 This is skipped if the requested file already has an extension.

-##### highWatermark

-Specify maximum response content size, defaults to the entire file size.
-This will be used when `acceptRanges` is true.

 ##### immutable

 Enable or disable the `immutable` directive in the `Cache-Control` response